-Item Options Description IP Addressing Mode Dynamic (Default) Static Select the method to set the IP address, either autmatically, using DHCP, or manually, by entering the IP address directly.
-When set to Dynamic (default), the IP address, mask, gateway and DNS fields are grayed out an these details assigned automatically.
+Item Options Description IP Addressing Mode Dynamic (Default) Static Select the method to set the IP address of the SFP, either automatically, using DHCP, or manually, by entering the IP address directly.
+When set to Dynamic (default), the IP address, mask, gateway and DNS fields are grayed out and these details are assigned automatically.
 When set to Static, the IP addressing fields are activated, allowing you to enter the IP details manually.
-SFPE/FIP Addr and Mask Automatically allocated (Dynamic) or Manual Entry (Static) IP address and mask of the SFP. by way of a dropdown menu; set mask in range 8 to 31.
-Classless Inter-Domain Routing (CIDR) notation is used; with a default value of /24 (ie, 255.255.255.0) SFP E / F Gateway IP Addr Automatically allocated (Dynamic) or Manual Entry (Static) IP address of the SFP Gateway.
+SFPE/FIP Addr and Mask Automatically allocated (Dynamic) or Manual Entry (Static) IP address and mask of the SFP.
+Mask selection is by way of a dropdown menu; set mask in range 8 to 31.
+Classless Inter-Domain Routing (CIDR) notation is used with a default value of /24 (i.e., 255.255.255.0) SFP E / F Gateway IP Addr Automatically allocated (Dynamic) or Manual Entry (Static) IP address of the SFP Gateway.
 SFP E / F DNS IP Addr Automatically allocated (Dynamic) or Manual Entry (Static) IP address of the DNS server.
 Set IP address of DNS Server as required, for example, when manually configuring for use with NMOS.
 Apply SFP E / F IP Parameters Instrument Control Apply and save the IP addresses when manually allocated.
-IGMP Max Version IGMP Version no higher than: V3 V2 V1 Represents the highest supported version of the Internet Group Management Protocol (IGMP).
+IGMP Max Version IGMP V3 (Default) IGMP V2 IGMP V1 Represents the highest supported version of the Internet Group Management Protocol (IGMP).
 Currently version 3 is the highest supported version.
 In the event that the network is running IGMP version 2 or version 1, the unit automatically switches down to the lower version of the protocol.
 Currently there is no visual display of the version at which the unit is running.

 Item Options Description You can set the maximum allowed IGMP version using this instrument.
-Selecting the highest available IGMP Max Version will affect all IGMP requests (including both PTP and Media Flows requested through the IP Receive - Flow Select instuments.)
+Selecting the highest available IGMP Max Version will affect all IGMP requests (including both PTP and Media Flows requested through the IP Receive - Flow Select instruments.)